Understanding Ecuadorian foods may cause you to reconsider your own culinary preferences.

 However, the way people prepare seafood in Ecuador is quite different from in Peru.
 The Peruvians like their seafood raw, while the Ecuadorians prefer it poached.
 So this is good news for those who can’t eat sushi or raw fish.

 Ceviche is traditionally marinated in lime juice to boost the natural taste of the seafood.
 Wet-style ceviches are a popular breakfast option in Ecuador, particularly around the coast.
+And the most popular seafood here is shrimp.

 3. Llapingacho – Fried Potato Pancakes